am20585/recipe-step-predictor/README.md

 - `n_steps`: Number of steps in the recipe.

-- `description`: User-provided description of the recipe.

-- `num_tags`: Number of tags associated with the recipe (engineered feature).

 - `calories`: Calories per serving.

 - `total_fat_PDV, sugar_PDV, sodium_PDV, protein_PDV, saturated_fat_PDV, carbohydrates_PDV`: Nutritional information as percentage of daily values (engineered features).

-- `average_rating`: Average user rating of the recipe.

 - `ingredients`: List of all ingredients in the recipe